US States by Unemployment Rate, 2026

 The unemployment rate measures the share of the labor force that is without a job, available for work and actively looking for work.
 For state comparisons, it is one of the clearest high-frequency indicators of labor market stress, hiring conditions and regional economic resilience.

-This US states by unemployment rate 2026 ranking uses the latest available official BLS LAUS state data as of May 5, 2026: February 2026 preliminary, seasonally adjusted estimates.
-It is a 2026 snapshot, not a full-year 2026 average and not a forecast.
+This ranking uses official BLS Local Area Unemployment Statistics state data: February 2026 preliminary, seasonally adjusted estimates.
+It is a 2026 snapshot, not a full-year average and not a forecast.
 The table covers all 50 states plus the District of Columbia, which BLS reports alongside states in the state unemployment release.

-This distribution matters because the unemployment rate is not just a count of jobless people.
-It is scaled by each state’s labor force.
+The rate highlights labor-market intensity, while the unemployed count shows scale.
 California has the largest number of unemployed people in the table, but its 5.4% rate is the same as Delaware’s much smaller labor market rate.
-The rate therefore highlights labor-market intensity, while the unemployed count shows scale.

 Highest unemployment rates by state in 2026: Top 20

 The Top 20 ranks the jurisdictions with the highest seasonally adjusted unemployment rates.
-Year-over-year change is shown in percentage points versus February 2025, using the same BLS Table 1 release.
+Year-over-year change is shown in percentage points versus February 2025.

 | Rank | State or D.C. | Feb.
 2026 rate | YoY change |